 The main part of the PICS proforma is a fixed questionnaire, divided into subclauses, each containing a number of individual items.
 Answers to the questionnaire items are to be provided in the rightmost column, either by simply marking an answer to indicate a restricted choice (usually Yes or No) or by entering a value or a set or a range of values.
 (Note that there are some items where two or more choices from a set of possible answers may apply.
 All relevant choices are to be marked in these cases.)

 Each item is identified by an item reference in the first column.
 The second column contains the question to be answered.
 The third column contains the reference or references to the material that specifies the item in the main body of this standard.
-The remaining columns record the status of each item, i.e., whether support is mandatory, optional, or conditional, and provide the space for the answers (see also B.3.4 (Conditional status)).
+The remaining columns record the status of each item, i.e., whether support is mandatory, optional, or conditional, and provide the space for the answers (see also Error!
+Reference source not found.).
 Marking an item as supported is to be interpreted as a statement that all relevant requirements of the subclauses and normative annexes, cited in the References column for the item, are met by the implementation.

 A supplier may also provide, or be required to provide, further information, categorized as either Additional Information or Exception Information.
 When present, each kind of further information is to be provided in a further subclause of items labeled A<I> or X<I>, respectively, for cross-referencing purposes, where <I> is any unambiguous identification for the item (e.g., simply a numeral).
 There are no other restrictions on its format or presentation.